wanghaiuestc/HotSniper_GDP/README.md

 GDP dynamically at runtime.

 The unintegrated GDP code is also available [here](https://wanghaiuestc.github.io), which can be used in other simulators or in your own performance-thermal simulation flow.

+See [here](https://wanghaiuestc.github.io) for more opensource softwares from my group.

 # Greedy Dynamic Power (GDP)